 In common with several other mid-sized countries in the region, Ecuador has a small telecom market dominated by the mobile sector.
 The evolution of the market has been influenced by the poor fixed-line infrastructure, which has stymied the development of fixed-line broadband services.
 To some extent poor infrastructure has been the result of topographical challenges which have rendered the cost of deploying networks to remote and mountainous areas prohibitive.

-Although Ecuador has seven fixed-line operators and a large number of ISPs, the state-owned incumbent CNT leads the fixed-line market, and thus also the fixed broadband market.
+Although Ecuador has several fixed-line operators and a large number of ISPs, the state-owned incumbent CNT leads the fixed-line market, and thus also the fixed broadband market.
 However, CNT’s share of the fixed-line market is dwindling year by year, while its share of fixed internet connections has fallen below 24%.